inf380p/fall2021/_posts/bmb4227/2020-10-28-blackjack-project-bmb4227.md

 - [ ] Tell user what score is
 - [ ] Calculate whether the dealer or the user wins

+I found that adding just a few additional rules like making sure the dealer continued to draw until they reached above 16 made the game more fun.
+Before I incorporated this rule the user almost always won which is great but not necesarily fun or surprising.
+I also started going back and cleaning up my program and trying to fulfill some of the other requirements.
+For example, defining a unique draw card function.
+Many of the issues I ran into during this process had to do with making sure that I was appending cards correctly and calculating the score with all of the cards that had been drawn.
+This just took a lot of trial and error and talking through what was added when.

 ## Final Version of Project
+<iframe src="https://trinket.io/embed/python/024df48c89" width="100%" height="600" frameborder="0" marginwidth="0" marginheight="0" allowfullscreen></iframe>